 Equally popular is the 'global village' of stalls where you can buy food for the body and soul; music, instruments, clothes jewelry and delicious meals.
-Thomas Brooman remains the Artistic Director of the organisation.

 PETER GABRIEL BIOGRAPHY

 Peter Gabriel has earned a worldwide reputation for his innovative work as a musician, writer and video maker.